More at rubyonrails.org:

 </div>

-Note that the partial layout has access to the local article variable that was passed into the render call.
-However, unlike application-wide layouts, partial layouts still have the underscore prefix.
+Note that the partial layout has access to the local article variable that was passed into the render call, although it is not being used within _box.html.erb in this case.

 You can also render a block of code within a partial layout instead of calling yield.
-For example, if we didn't have the _article partial, we could do this instead:
+For example, if you didn't have the _article partial, you could do this instead:

 <div>